mhsantos/rlcp/docs/design.md

 ## Executor

 The executor is the Go routine that will actually call the OS to run the command.
 Some commands like `pwd` may run completely and return the output instantly.
 Others, like `top` may not complete unless cancelled or errored.
 For those scenarios we can run multiple executors, to allow for parallel command execution.

+This is the flow of actions for an executor:

+1. takes a Job from the Job Queue (guarded by a mutex)
+1. uses the `os/exec` library to run the command on the OS
+1. creates a buffered channel listening to `stdout` and `stderr` and writes the output to `Job.Out`
+1. if the output fits in the buffered channel and the command completes, the executor will end this cycle and pick up the next Job
+1. if the output doesn't fit `Job.Out`, it will block.
+When the client queries for the Job response, they will stream what's already in the buffer plus what is being produced.
+1. that will continue indefinitely until the process finishes executing or the user Deletes it.
+1. a few tests/actions are needed here:
+    + when the buffer channel is full, what happens to `strout` if it keeps filling?
+    + we should either add a timeout or some other buffer like disk storage to avoid blocking the worker.